Severo-Kurilsk

-Severo-Kurilsk (Се́веро-Кури́льск) is a town and the administrative center of Severo-Kurilsky District of Sakhalin Oblast, Russia, located in the northern part of the Kuril Islands, on the island of Paramushir.
+Severo-Kurilsk (Се́веро-Кури́льск), formerly Kashiwabara (柏原), is a town and the administrative center of Severo-Kurilsky District of Sakhalin Oblast, Russia, located in the northern part of the Kuril Islands, on the island of Paramushir.
 Population:

 History

-On November 5, 1952, a magnitude 8.8-9.0 earthquake struck off the coast of the Kamchatka Peninsula.
+On November 5, 1952, a magnitude 8.8–9.0 earthquake struck off the coast of the Kamchatka Peninsula.
 Severo-Kurilsk was completely destroyed by the resulting tsunami, killing at least 2,336 people.
 Following this event, the town was rebuilt on higher ground to prevent damage from future tsunamis.

 On July 30, 2025, an 8.8 magnitude earthquake again occurred off the coast of the Kamchatka Peninsula, causing a tsunami that partly flooded Severo-Kurilsk's port and a fish processing plant.
 The earthquake itself severely affected the town, damaging apartment buildings, social facilities and public utilities, however no deaths were reported.